Deepakpradhan7/techeruditeAssignment/README.md

 I have used create-react app for installing react boiler plate.
 Used Tailwind css for styling.
 Used Axios for api call
-Created custom hooks for separating the API call logic Used React icons in some places.
+Created custom hooks for separating the API call logic, Used React icons in some places.